Circles.Life: Taiwan

 Circles.Life launched its digital services in Taiwan with a no-contract base plan.
 The infrastructure partner uses Chunghwa Telecom's (CHT) network.
-Circles.Life offers an add-on option for data-heavy users, which for a monthly fee, users can add unlimited data to their base plans.
+Circles.Life offers an add-on option for data-heavy users, under which for a monthly fee, users can add unlimited data to their base plans.

+Circles.Life has recently announced that their operations in Taiwan will be shut down on July 17, 2024.
+Existing users wishing to keep their mobile phone numbers should port their numbers to another operator before that date.
+Otherwise,any remaining numbers will be lost permanently and reclaimed back to the regulator.

 Australia

 Circles.Life launched its digital services in Australia through a strategic partnership with Optus.

+In January 2025, Circles.Life closed its Australian MVNO operations, transferring existing accounts across to another Optus reseller, Amaysim.